Realizing Release: Parole Advocacy and The Fight for Decarceration

 September 14 | 11:00 AM

 Participatory defense is a community organizing model that empowers individuals and communities to actively participate in the defense of their loved ones facing criminal charges.
-This session will explore how to apply lessons from participatory defense to the parole context, including how to build campaigns that engage our communities and build community-based power to sustain lasting change.
+This session explored how to apply lessons from participatory defense to the parole context, including how to build campaigns that engage our communities and build community-based power to sustain lasting change.

 Presenters: